"Some notes on Automation Paradox"

 Windows PC is consumer electronics.
 For 20+ years it is.

 Enterprise Computers are driven by Moore's law more of less.
 Consumer Electronics is driven by Donskoy's law.
-Those are *very* diffrent laws.
+Those are *very* different laws.
 Collisions are inevitable.
 And they do happen.
 Every day.

 July 28 2022